 REITs allow investors to gain diversified exposure to thousands of real estate assets throughout the world.
 Before the invention of the REIT, investors would have to purchase real estate themselves or in syndicates, which were limited to wealthy and accredited investors.
 REITs have opened up real estate markets to common everyday investors, providing more liquidity and an explosion of investment into real estate.

-There are two core types of real estate investment trusts, publicly traded REITs, and non traded REITs.
+There are two core types of real estate investment trusts, publicly-traded REITs, and non-traded REITs.
 Most of us are familiar with publicly traded REITs, these are investments that trade on public security exchanges and offered to everyday investors.
 Publicly traded REITs are highly liquid, and you can buy and sell them on exchanges such as the NYSE.

-Non traded REITs are investments which are bought and sold privately.
+Non traded REITs are investments that are bought and sold privately.
 This means you must have a buyer or seller willing to conduct a transaction to provide liquidity as many times there is no secondary market.

 Non traded REITs are less common because of their exclusivity, liquidity and often high front end load fees.
 Front end load fees are commissions you pay to brokers on the purchase of your investment.
 Non traded REITs have an advantage of gaining exposure to private real estate and sometimes offer higher distributions, on average, than publicly traded REITs.

 Another advantage is that non traded REITs may be less volatile, as they do not trade on an exchange.
 Publicly traded REITs also hold liquidity premiums.
 This means there is a high price of the security due to the liquidity characteristics it holds.

 Many private real estate investments are limited to accredited investors only, this includes certain REITs and crowdfunded real estate investing platforms.